Are older doctors at a higher risk for making mistakes?

 In order to remedy this potential problem, some hospitals are implementing periodic evaluations for doctors past a certain age.
 In many cases so far, the doctors have passed the test very easily.
 However, a handful of doctors were flagged as having potential health or cognitive issues that may affect their level of care.

 When a patient is treated by a doctor who is uninformed, utilizes obsolete techniques or is suffering from memory loss or dementia, he or she can be seriously or fatally injured as a result of a doctor error.
+If you have been injured due to a doctor's medical error contact a Connecticut personal injury lawyer today for a free consultation.

 Source: The Washington Post, "As doctors grow older, hospitals begin requiring them to prove they're still fit," Sandra G. Boodman, Dec.
 10, 2012